 Add statutory sick leave

-Work out if your employee is eligible for Statutory Sick Pay (SSP) and add start and end dates to make sure this is captured when you process upcoming pay runs.
+Work out if your employee is eligible for Statutory Sick Pay (SSP), then add start and end dates so it's captured when you process your pay runs.

 Before you start

-- If your employee was sick within the last 56 days and you have used a different method to record their sickness, you'll need to enter their sick leave history in Xero.
-Xero will then link the periods of sick leave, and automatically calculate the correct sick pay in future.
+If your employee was sick within a certain number of days and you used a different method to record their sickness, you'll need to enter their sick leave history in Xero.
+Xero links the periods of sick leave and automatically calculates the correct sick-pay in future.

-- If your employee returns to work early before the end of a maternity pay period and is later absent from work due to sickness, they may be entitled to earn SMP for each full week of absence, rather than using up their sick leave.
-Xero will redirect you to enter their sickness leave start and end dates as statutory maternity leave to check entitlement and process pay.
+- If your employee returns to work before the end of a maternity pay period and later becomes sick, they may be eligible for SMP for each full week of leave.
+Rather than using their sick leave, Xero directs you to enter the sick leave as statutory maternity leave.
+Xero then checks their entitlement and process the pay.